 Figure 9.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Polokwane Local Municipality, Limpopo Province during epidemiological weeks 31-33, 2021.
+Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Polokwane Local Municipality, Limpopo Province during epidemiological weeks 1, 2021 to 16, 2022.

 The levels are low in Polokwane corresponding to low number of clinical cases.
+We continue to watch these areas closely.
+The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.